ein großer Schwarm silberner Fische

 MISSION STATEMENT OF THE DAM

-The activities of the German Marine Research Alliance are aimed at consolidating the sustainable management of coasts, seas and oceans.
-But what do the expressions “sustainable” and “sustainability” mean in this context?
-Which concepts, strategies and objectives are relevant when it comes to protecting coasts, seas and oceans and using them sustainably?
-The following information has been compiled to explain the framework within which the DAM carries out its activities.
+The mission of the German Marine Research Alliance (DAM) is to promote the sustainable management of our coasts, seas, and oceans.
+But what exactly do “sustainable” and “sustainability” mean in this context?
+The following overview outlines the framework for action that guides all DAM activities.

 Oceans play a key role in global climate processes.
 They are among the most important ecosystems on Earth and they have a direct impact on the lives of millions of people.
 They are subject to considerable anthropogenic pressures and at the same time closely interwoven with human culture.
 The three major environmental crises of our time are also changing marine habitats: climate change, loss of biodiversity and pollution.
 Oceans are suppliers of food and raw materials, places of longing and a source of inspiration, even for people who live far from the coasts.